 Other financial considerations

 Every parent should have life insurance, but it's especially important when your child has a disability.
 Both working and stay-at-home parents should purchase life insurance to cover the cost of their labor in the event of their death.
 However, you shouldn't name your child as the beneficiary of your policy.
 Putting assets in your child's name threatens their eligibility for SSI and Medicaid.
+Be aware of how you can manage the medical system to avoid unwanted and unexpected costs that can drain you of your funds.

 Instead, parents can open special needs trusts and name the trust as beneficiary.
 Parents can fund a special needs trust without risking government benefits because a child doesn't have direct access to assets held by a trust.
 Instead, the special needs trust is managed by a trustee who administers funds.
 Another way to save money for your child's care is with an ABLE account.
 With medical debt being one of the most common reasons that families file for bankruptcy, there are resources available to help guide parents.